pat-tsai/Election-Analysis/README.md

 ```
 By making these changes, we can allow the user to specify the location of a dataset anywhere on their computer, as well as analyze any number of datasets.

 Futhermore, the current script has hardcoded values for both the candidate and county option lists and votes dictionaries.
-Since we want to script to analyze election results, we will always require candidate info so we can leave those values hardcoded.
-However, in other elections, instead of finding statistics for counties we may want to analyze voter participation by state, ethnicity, or age.
-We can account for these additional factors by once again taking user input with the following code, and placing a variable inside the f-strings to output the appropriate name:
+Since the purpose of the script is to analyze any election results, we will always require candidate info so we can leave those values hardcoded.
+However, in other elections, instead of finding statistics for counties we may want to analyze other factors including voter participation by state, ethnicity, or age.
+We can account for these additional factors by once again taking user input with the following code, and placing a variable inside the f-strings to output the appropriate factor name:

 old code: